 Since our founding in 1982, City Harvest—New York City’s private response to hunger and largest food rescue organization—has pivoted in real-time in response to crises, including 9/11, the Great Recession, Superstorm Sandy, and now, amid the COVID-19 pandemic.

 Through participation in the New York City Voluntary Organizations Active in Disaster (NYCVOAD) group, City Harvest meets with our peer NYC feeding organizations throughout the year, building relationships and plans to ensure we are collectively positioned to respond collaboratively, quickly, and effectively in the face of disaster.
 As a leader of the group, City Harvest leveraged our experience in food distribution during disasters to create a food distribution tracking system for the more than twelve NYC nonprofits in this group to be shared with government officials.

-As a member of, the national nonprofit network of food banks and food rescue organizations, City Harvest has repeatedly shifted gears to meet the increased need for food in the aftermath of disaster in conjunction with our peer organizations.
+As a member of Feeding America, the national nonprofit network of food banks and food rescue organizations, City Harvest has repeatedly shifted gears to meet the increased need for food in the aftermath of disaster in conjunction with our peer organizations.